-Since 1 May 2013, The Building Code of Australia (BCA) has stated that any openable bedroom window in new residential buildings, with a fall of two metres or more to the surface below (measured from floor level), require protection to prevent children falling through them.
+Since 1 May 2013, The National Construction Code (NCC) has stated that any openable bedroom window in new residential buildings, with a fall of two metres or more to the surface below (measured from floor level), require protection to prevent children falling through them.
 This also applies to child care centres.

-The BCA states, that where a person, including a child, could fall through an openable window located more than two metres above a surface below, a balustrade or barrier must be constructed.
+The NCC states, that where a person, including a child, could fall through an openable window located more than two metres above a surface below, a balustrade or barrier must be constructed.
 The barrier or balustrade, which may be constructed as the wall beneath the window sill, or a fixed window pane, among other solutions, must be constructed with a height of not less than 86.5cm above the floor beneath the window.
 The code also states that any opening in the barrier must not allow a 12.5cm sphere (round ball) to pass through it.

 A flow chart describing which windows this applies to, is available at Australian Glass & Window Association

-By 13 March 2018, windows that have a fall of two metres or more to the surface below (measured from floor level) in strata buildings, must have safety devices fitted to allow window openings to be locked at a maximum opening of 12.5cm.
+By 13 March 2018, windows that have a fall of two metres or more to the surface below (measured from floor level) in strata buildings, had to have safety devices fitted to allow window openings to be locked at a maximum opening of 12.5cm.

 Owner’s corporations must have devices installed on all windows above the ground floor.

 Further information is available from NSW Fair Trading | Tenants and Home Owners.